Epithelioid Mesothelioma

 Unexplained weight lossSwelling or bloating

-If you have a history of asbestos exposure and experience any epithelial mesothelioma symptoms, promptly consult a health care professional.
+If you have a history of asbestos exposure and are experiencing any epithelial mesothelioma symptoms, promptly consult a health care professional.

-A mesothelioma specialist will perform various steps to diagnose epithelial malignant mesothelioma.
+A mesothelioma specialist will perform a couple of different tests to diagnose epithelial malignant mesothelioma.

-• Physical examination: A doctor will review your medical history, ask about potential risk factors like asbestos exposure, and conduct a physical exam to assess symptoms.
+• Initial examination: A doctor will review your medical history, ask about potential risk factors like asbestos exposure, and conduct a physical exam to assess symptoms.

-• Blood tests: These can be used to check for biomarkers, which are substances in the blood that could indicate you have epithelioid mesothelioma.
+• Blood tests: These can be used to check for biomarkers, substances in the blood that could indicate you have epithelioid mesothelioma.

-• Imaging tests: X-rays, CT scans, MRI scans, PET scans, and other imaging tests can be used to identify any possible mesothelioma tumors.
+• Imaging tests: X-rays, CT scans, MRI scans, PET scans, and more can be used to identify any possible mesothelioma tumors.

-• Biopsy: A biopsy is the only definitive way to diagnose mesothelioma.
-During a biopsy, a sample of tissue or fluid is collected and examined under a microscope by a pathologist to determine the presence of cancer cells.
+• Biopsy: A biopsy is the only way to confirm a diagnosis.
+During a biopsy, a sample of tissue or fluid is collected and examined under a microscope by a pathologist to look for cancer cells.

 Once doctors confirm your epithelioid mesothelioma diagnosis, they can recommend treatments to improve your survival time.